frederic-perez/AmE-dictionary/data/dictionary.md

 __casement windows__ _n_ :camera: A window with one or more casements. _A metal casement window._ :es: ventana a bisagra, ventana batiente
 __casement__ _n_ :two::hammer: :es: ventana de bisagras _Casement window._
 __caseous__ _adj_ :two: Resembling cheese.
+__casework__ _n_ :three: Social work involving direct contact between the social worker and the individual or family being helped.
 __cash bar__ _n_ A bar (as at a reception) at which drinks are sold. (compare _open bar_) _The cost is $30 per person with a cash bar._
 __cash flow__
 __cash rebate__